egmox/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/switch/v1/switch/README.md

 * Styles

 ### Use Object
-The Form switch component uses the `com.adobe.cq.forms.core.components.models.form.CheckBox` Sling Model for its Use-object.
+The Form switch component uses the `com.adobe.cq.forms.core.components.models.form.Switch` Sling Model for its Use-object.

 ### Edit Dialog Properties
 The following properties are written to JCR for this Form Switch component and are expected to be available as `Resource` properties: